Two App State students among 21 charged in drug ring investigation

 In October 2019, investigators made a controlled purchase of one ounce of cocaine from another App State student, Devin James McDonald, age 23, after he was identified by a cooperating source as someone who distributed cocaine to other App State students, according to the release.

 A Devin J. McDonald is listed in the App State student directory as a senior communication advertising major.
-It was unknown as of Dec.
-17, what attorney would be representing McDonald.
+Mark Everette Edward of Edwards and Trenkle PLLC is representing McDonald, and stated on Dec.
+22 that his office has no comments on the matter at this time.

 “There were sales going on inside these houses,” Martin said.
 “Dealers set up inside these houses poisoning fellow members of their fraternity.”